AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

    object that does not longer exist.

 2. In the :ada:`A2 := I_Var_2'Access` assignment, however, both :ada:`A2` and
    :ada:`I_Var_2` have the same lifetime.
-In that sense, the assignment might actually look pretty much OK.
+In that sense, the assignment may actually look pretty much OK.

    - However, Ada also cares about the lifetime of access types!
 In fact, since